bonfire-engine/bonfire-engine.github.io/v3.0/doc/shader.md

 }
 ```

-Done, Now your component will be rendered by yout shader file and your will have all of powers os shaders to apply effects at the component.
+Done, Now your component will be rendered by your shader file and your will have all of powers os shaders to apply effects at the component.

-Take a look in the our example [here](https://github.com/RafaelBarbosatec/bonfire/tree/develop/example/lib/pages/shader).
+Take a look at the our example [here](https://github.com/RafaelBarbosatec/bonfire/tree/develop/example/lib/pages/shader).

 ## Setting values to the shader.